Sony RX100 V Comparison Review

 The Sony Cyber-shot DSC-RX100 V is a fixed lens compact camera that was revealed to the public in October 2016 and is equipped with an one-inch sensor.
 It offers a resolution of 20 megapixel.

-The Sony RX100 V has a Camera Elo of 2333.
-This rating puts the RX100 V among the top 20 percent of all travel zoom compact cameras.
-In terms of its sensor size category (one inch cameras), the RX100 V falls among the top 40 percent.
-Based on its within category standings, the camera earns a 4-star performance rating.
+Is the Sony RX100 V a good camera?
+The RX100 V has a Camera Elo of 2273.
+This rating puts the RX100 V among the top 30 percent of all travel zoom compact cameras.
+In terms of its sensor size category (one inch cameras), the RX100 V ranks among the top 50 percent.
+Based on its within category standings, the camera earns a 3.5-star performance rating.

 |Sony RX100 V|

 |ISO 125 - 12 800 (80 - 25 600)|